-Gut Health After 40: Improve Digestion, Reduce Bloating, and Restore Energy Naturally
+Improve Your Gut Health After 40 to Reduce Bloating and Restore Energy Naturally

 What Is Gut Health and Why Does It Matter

 Your gut plays a crucial role in how you feel every day.
 Your gut affects your digestion, energy, metabolism, immune system, and even your mood.
 When your gut is working well, you feel balanced and energized.
-When it’s not, symptoms like bloating, fatigue, inflammation, and brain fog can begin to show up.
+When it’s not, symptoms such as bloating, fatigue, inflammation, and brain fog can begin to appear.

 The digestive system is home to trillions of bacteria, known as the gut microbiota or gut microbiome.
-These bacteria help your body process and break down the foods we eat, absorb the food’s nutrients, and help protect our body.
+These bacteria help your body process and break down the foods you eat, absorb the food’s nutrients, and help protect your body.
 When your gut microbiome is balanced, you feel strong, full of energy, and healthy.
-When the gut microbiome is out of balance, symptoms including feeling bloated, food sitting heavy on your stomach after you eat, skin issues, low energy, joint pain, and inflammation tend to show up.
+When the gut microbiome is out of balance, symptoms such as feeling bloated, food sitting heavy on your stomach after you eat, skin issues, low energy, joint pain, and inflammation tend to show up.

 Why Gut Health Changes After 40

 As you age, your metabolism and digestion shift.
-Many things impact this shift, as well as the gut microbiome.
-How we manage stress, the foods we eat, the medications we take, and the lifestyle habits we have developed are major contributors.
+Many things impact this shift.
+The gut microbiome, how you manage stress, the foods you eat, the medications you take, and the lifestyle habits you have developed are all major contributors.

-As you enter this shift, you may notice that your digestion has slowed down, you feel more bloated, you have lower energy, your weight has increased or decreased, and some of the foods you used to eat, you have become sensitive to.
+As you enter this shift, you may notice that your digestion has slowed down, you feel more bloated, you have lower energy, your weight has increased or decreased, and some of the foods you used to eat, you have become sensitive to and tend to avoid.

 How to Know if you Would Benefit From Improving your Gut Health